-Louis Trumanti’s Wife Called 911 to Say He Was Having a Heart Attack.
-The Police Came and Broke His Back.
+Louis Tramunti’s Wife Thought He Was Having a Heart Attack.
+So Why Did the Police Break His Back?

 He made it unscathed from Whitestone to Westchester.
 Then his wife called 911 and things fell apart, fast.